Shad00Z/machine-learning-compilers/docs/submissions/05_tensor_op.rst

 For our second optimization pass we decided to look at the dimension sizes of our loops.
 We introduced a ``max_kernel_size`` parameter, which specifies the maximum allowed size for a dimension.
-If a dimension with a size larger than the maximum is found, the dimension splitter will try to split it into new dimensions with optimized sizes.
+If a dimension size exceeds the maximum size, the dimension splitter will try to split it into new dimensions with optimized sizes.
 The entry point for this optimization is the ``splitDimensions`` function:

 .. code-block:: cpp